archusXIV/mpv-playlists-manager/README.md

 ## Why ranger?
 Because we are terminal users so we can navigate across our local media files to queue them in mpv.

-I also provide my ranger config to get you started if you're noob. (feel free to edit it) Please use the help option for more information.
+I also provide my ranger config directory to get you started if you're noob, drag it in ~/.config.
+Please use the help option for more information.

 Requests and contributions?
 Why not, have fun.